GfSE/SAF-Specification/stakeholders.md

 * What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
 * How does a system function interact with its environment?
 # Project Manager
-Definition - Project Manager:
-The responsibility of the technical manager is to make the right resources with the right skills available in time to get the identified work done.
+Definition - Project Manager: The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.

 The Project Manager controls that the work packages are completed in time and agreed milestones are met.

 A clear definition of the solution for the stated problem allows planning to be done properly.

 Systems Engineering creates a clear and manageable system structure, which is the basis for project planning and task assignment.

 ## Concern
 * What are the Function(s) and service(s) to be implemented?